engbnyarambi/Basic_Active_Directory_Home_Lab/README.md

 In this lab we are going to walk through how to create a basic Active Directory Home Lab environment using Oracle VirtualBox.
 Configuring and running this lab will definitely help develop understanding of how Active Directory and Windows Networking works.
 <br />

+<h2>Credits</h2>
+This project was heavily inspired by the comprehensive YouTube tutorial "How to Setup a Basic Home Lab Running Active Directory (Oracle VirtualBox) | Add Users w/PowerShell" by [the channel name] ([https://www.youtube.com/watch?v=MHsI8hJmggI]).
+Their clear explanations and step-by-step guidance were instrumental in the development of this project.<br />

 <h2>Requirements</h2>

 - Oracle VirtualBox